milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Control who can contact you.
 Snapchat is intended for close friends and family, that’s why we’ve built controls that help you decide who can contact you.
 If you receive unwanted communications, you can always block and report that person.
 Go here to learn more.

 Change your permissions.
 In most cases, you can change your permissions at any time.
-For example, if you provided access to your phone contacts to make friending easier, you can change that later on in your settings.
+For example, by default you are findable to others through your phone number and/or email address that you provided.
+If you no longer want to be findable, you can always change your settings.
+Or if you provided access to your phone or third party platform contacts to make friending easier, you can change that later on in your app settings.
 Of course, if you do that, certain features and Services, like finding friends in your contact book, won’t work.

 Opt out of promotional messages.
 You have the option to opt out or unsubscribe from promotional emails and messages sent by SMS or other messaging platforms.
 To do so, just follow the instructions in the message like an unsubscribe link or similar functionality.

 Download your data.
-You can use our Download My Data tool to get a copy of information that may not be available in Snapchat in a portable format, so you can move it or store it wherever you want.
+You can make a request in our Download My Data tool to export a copy of your Snapchat information.

 Object to processing.
 Depending on where you live and the particular data we are processing, you may have the right to object to our processing of that information.
 This gets a bit technical, so we’ve explained it in more detail here.